• Skip to primary navigation

 This Kefir Lemon Bread is bursting with lemony flavor and kefir makes it wonderfully moist and light.

 Lemon is one of my favorite foods.
-If you have been following our blog for some time, you already know that because you must have seen several recipes based on lemon on the blog such as:
+If you have been following our blog for some time, you already know that because you must have seen several recipes based on lemon on the blog.

 Kefir Lemon Bread bursting with lemon flavor.
 Kefir makes it light and wonderfully moist.
 A quick lemon jam for the topping is a bonus.